 - CCP Site: The delivery of these courses will vary depending on the modality options directed by each district.
 CANVAS is required for any virtual learning experience and must be used as a minimum for gradebook and to distribute the course syllabus even if the course is scheduled for face-to-face delivery.

 **Southern State recently entered into a partnership with Wilmington College to have a variety of our most popular transfer courses and our Human and Social Services program offered at the Wilmington College Campus.
+Visit Southern State Classes at Wilmington College to learn more.
 And, our Aviation Maintenance program, in its entirety, will now be delivered at the Laurel Oaks Career Center in Wilmington.